 RAJA BOJUN, COLOMBO, SRI LANKA

-We heard that Sri Lanka’s capital has lots of god restaurants, but in fact we experience great problems even finding one.
+We had heard that Sri Lanka’s capital has lots of good restaurants, but visiting we experience great problems even finding one.
 One night we try our hardest, trawling Kolupitaya, south of Galle Green, where they’re supposed to be plentiful.
 We ask a taxi driver to help us, but even he is unsuccessful.
 We drive around the area for half an hour looking everywhere, but with no luck.

 Finally, by asking around, he finds one, on the second floor in an office building close to a couple of jewellery shops and a mall.
-We enter but are initially a bit sceptical because of the rather minimalistic furnishing, but it turns out they have a smashing curry buffet, with beef, pork, fish, vegetables and seafood.
+We enter but are initially a bit sceptical because of the rather minimalistic furnishing of the place.
+But it turns out they have an outstanding curry buffet, with beef, pork, fish, vegetables and seafood.
 We try most of it, one dish is hotter that the other and we need a couple of beers to go with it.
 A great dinner!